dh256git/project27/src/support/index.md

 ### Who is going to provide the support?

-For the time being, you can book a support session with Daniel and Danielle - the core team at {{ site.brand }}.
+You can book a support session with Daniel and Danielle - the core team at {{ site.brand }}.
 To learn more about us, check out [our team page]({% link about/team/index.html %}).

-The information you provide in your support session booking form will help us to find the best person in our team, or wider community, to talk to you.
+The information you provide in your booking will help us to find the best person in our team to talk to you.

-### What types of support are available?

-Support sessions are personalised to your needs.
-We can provide support in the following ways:

-1. mentoring: for those who just need a bit of general guidance and confidence building;
-2. tutoring: for people, who want to get hands-on and learn new skills in topics we endorse in the [{{ site.brand }} {{ site.product }};]({% link guide/index.html %})
-3. consultancy: for parents, teachers, carers, disability advisors or whoever wishes to consult us with a specific question in mind;
-4. research: for specific questions, where we might need to do a bit of digging to come up with a solution, or build a demonstrator tool;
-5. referrals: for those occasions we don't know the solution to your challenges.

-{% include global/buttonLink.html url="/support/pricing.html" label="View details and the pricing of support sessions" %}

-You can book a single session.
-We can also help you plan multiple sessions over a longer period of time.
-We call this a skill studio.
-Have you heard the phrase: ["The whole is greater than the sum of its parts"](https://se-scholar.com/se-blog/2017/6/23/who-said-the-whole-is-greater-than-the-sum-of-the-parts)?
-It's true for {{ site.brand }} support sessions too.
-During the first session, we can help with creating your personal skill studio, planning the desired number and type of sessions.

-### Where will the session take place?

-We are based in East Sussex, England.
-However, our skills can reach far with the help of the internet.
-The location of support sessions will depend on the type of support required.

-To illustrate where it all happens, let's look at a scenario, with ten sessions in a skill studio:

-* Session 1 (consultancy): an initial in-person session at your home, or remotely over a video call;
-* Sessions 2-4 (mentoring): three sessions remotely, over video calls or text messaging;
-* Sessions 5-6 (research): two sessions of remote research or demonstrator tool development, with the outputs e-mailed to you;
-* Sessions 7-9 (tutorials or training): three sessions in-person at your home, or remotely over video calls;
-* Session 10 (referrals): a session in-person at your home, or remotely over a video call with the specialist we think you need to talk to.

-Please note:

-1. Some sessions, such as training to cook or capture a life story, is best done in-person;
-2. In-person sessions are currently limited to East and West Sussex.

 ### How to book a support session?

-Click "book a support session" below, and use our booking page to arrange a time with one of us.
-All support  sessions are free of charge; however, there is a booking fee.
+Click "book a support session" below, and use our booking page to arrange a time.

-After the session, we are sending out a short feedback survey to you, where you have the option to

-1. ask for a full refund,
-2. convert your booking fee into payment for the support, or
-3. to pay an additional sum - depending how much you value our support.

-You can book one support session in a calendar month, free of charge.
-If you'd like more support, we will work with you to plan and schedule a personalised skill studio.
-Skill studios are a paid for service.
-For further details, please read our [pricing page]({% link support/pricing.md %}) and the [terms of service.]({% link legal/terms-of-service.md %})
+You can book one free session every month.
+For further details, please read our [pricing page]({% link support/pricing.md %}) and our [terms of service.]({% link legal/terms-of-service.md %})

-**If you can afford it, please always consider converting your booking fee into payment.
+**If you can afford it, please always consider donating money following a free session of support.
 Payments received through our support services help with funding the costs associated with [{{ site.brand }} {{ site.product }}]({% link guide/index.html %}) and [{{ site.brand }} Volunteering.]({% link volunteering/index.md %})**

 <button class="{{ page.buttonStyle }}" onclick="showBookingFrame()" id="button-show-booking">Book a support session</button>